The thought of summer conjures images of bright beach days, barbecues outside and watching the kids play under the sprinkler.

 When you’re pregnant, however, summer just simply sucks.

-Even taking a load of washing to the clothes line this morning filled me with regret because somehow I think my sweaty lobster form is not what people imagine when they speak of the glorious pregnancy glow.
+When I look at myself in the mirror, I don’t think my sweaty lobster form is what people imagine when they speak of the glorious pregnancy glow.

-While I know there are plenty of things to love about summer, I am sure I am not the only expectant mumma hating the heat right now and here’s why.
+While I know there are plenty of things to love about summer, I am sure I am not the only expectant muma hating the heat right now and here’s why.

 Forget the fact every swimming costume I try on makes me feel absolutely huge, because I understand I am big for a beautiful reason, but let me tell you the enormous feat it takes to get one of those lycra, elastane, nylon creations on.